imatheria/Texter/README.md

 ### Development progress

 Unfortunately, there is a little chance that we still encounter things that don't work poperly.
 There may be unexpected browser-hangups or unexpected behaviour.
 There may be collisions between the Texter-Routines and the ones from Github-Pages.
-I am not able to test this software in all available browsers, i just go with Chromium and Firefox.
-And yes, there may still be some bugs in Texter.
-Let me know about any hassle with this.
-But for now, **just assume everythings works fine and give it a try.** :-)
+I am not able to test this software in all available browsers, i mostly go with Chromium and Firefox.
+Surely there are some bugs left in Texter.
+Let me know about any hassle with it.
+But for now, **just assume everythings works fine and give it a try.** It works on my machines. :blush:

 Right now, i am tracking an issue of dropped layers if style changes multiple times in a script.

 Should i package this inside npm?
 Not sure.
-No time right now.
+Taking care of other stuff right now.

 ## stuff to pop up here in near future